Health Topics

 Beckwith-Wiedemann syndrome

-Beckwith-Wiedemann syndrome, a condition characterized by overgrowth and other signs and symptoms that affect many parts of the body, can result from changes that affect the IC1 region.
-In some people with this condition, the maternally inherited copy of the IC1 region is methylated along with the paternally inherited copy.
-Because the IC1 region controls the genomic imprinting of the H19 and IGF2 genes, this abnormality disrupts the regulation of both genes.
-Specifically, abnormal methylation of the IC1 region leads to a loss of H19 gene activity and increased IGF2 gene activity in many tissues.
-A loss of H19 gene activity, which normally restrains growth, and an increase in IGF2 gene activity, which promotes growth, together lead to overgrowth in people with Beckwith-Wiedemann syndrome.
+Beckwith-Wiedemann syndrome, a growth disorder that affects many parts of the body, can be caused by changes that affect the imprinting centers.
+In some people with this condition, both copies of the H19 imprinting center are methylated.
+Because this imprinting center controls the genomic imprinting of the H19 and IGF2 genes, this abnormality disrupts the regulation of both genes.
+Specifically, abnormal methylation of this imprinting center decreases H19 gene activity and increases IGF2 gene activity in many tissues.
+These changes lead to the overgrowth seen in people with Beckwith-Wiedemann syndrome.

-In a few cases, Beckwith-Wiedemann syndrome has been caused by deletions of a small amount of DNA from the IC1 region.
-Like abnormal methylation, these deletions alter the activity of the H19 and IGF2 genes.
+In a few cases, Beckwith-Wiedemann syndrome has been caused by deletions of a small amount of DNA from the H19 imprinting center.
+These deletions impair the imprinting center’s ability to regulate the activity of the H19 and IGF2 genes.

 More About This Health ConditionBreast cancer